| This paradigm represents

 are in the same general power range as the heroes, and some

-Most of these characters are named and are recognizable and will
+Significant named characters are recognizable and will

 often be encountered many times over the course of a campaign. |

-| ASSUMPTIONS |
+ASSUMPTIONS |

-| The following options are
+The following options are

 assumed to be in effect for this paradigm. |